filipematias23/FIELDimageR-QGIS/README.md

 <br />

-Important to make sure fieldMap is reflecting the real position of each plot in the field:
+Check below some examples of **fieldData.csv** and **fieldMap**.
+Important to make sure that fieldMap is reflecting the real position of each plot in the field:

 <p align="center">
   <img src="https://github.com/filipematias23/images_FQ/blob/main/readme/qgis_8.jpg">
 </p>

 <br />

+After creating the grid_shapefile right click and **Open Attribute Table** to check if the plots are correctly positioned:

 <p align="center">
   <img src="https://github.com/filipematias23/images_FQ/blob/main/readme/qgis_11.jpg">